nawrockie/ribosensor_wrapper/00README.txt

   output.

-  B) reporting GPIPE errors in the format that Alex Kotliarov asked for at the May 15 meeting.
+  B) reporting GPIPE errors in the format that Alex Kotliarov asked for at the May 15 Foosh meeting.

 ##############################################################################
 ALL COMMAND LINE OPTIONS